jjwilly16/node-pdftk/README.md

 ## Testing ##

-> The tests are a work in progress
+> The tests are a work in progress (feel free to submit pull requests)

 Because of the small differences with pdfs being generated across OS platforms, a lot of the test files are generated in the npm 'pretest' script with pdftk.
-If you have some sort of special setup where your pdftk path is not standard, you will want to edit that script in [pretest.js](./pretest.js).
+If you have some sort of special setup where your pdftk path is not standard, you will want to edit that script in [pretest.js](./pretest.js) (it does check for the **PDFTK_PATH** environmental variable, though).

 Run tests with: